wikimedia/wvui/readme.md

     [when running Storybook](https://github.com/storybookjs/storybook/issues/4853).
 -   If Storybook encounters an error when booting, it does not launch even after the error is resolved.
--   Dead code is not type checked when building the library.
--   JavaScript configuration files are not type checked when building the library.
-This seems to be because Webpack shakes out dead code.
+-   Code that is executed but never used (e.g. JavaScript configuration files or unused exports) is considered dead and is shaken out by Webpack on compile.
+As a result, dead code will not be type checked when building the library.
 All types can be tested manually via `npx --no-install tsc --noEmit --incremental false`.
 -   The linter doesn't enforce tabs in TypeScript enumerations or module declarations.
 -   Renaming test files may cause Jest to still try to open the old file name.
 In that case consider